 Proposition 4.
-The auctioneer's revenue is monotonically increasing in ε and the maximum quantity of surplus it can extract is no higher than under the corresponding non-cooperative equilibrium bid profile \mathbf{b}^l .
+Greedy behaviour on the part of the agency benefits the auctioneer.
+The auctioneer's revenue is monotonically increasing in ε and the maximum quantity of surplus it can extract is no higher than in the corresponding non-cooperative equilibrium bid profile \mathbf{b}^l .